AL333Z/fp-lib-design/fp-lib-design.md

   - `Message receive(long timeout)` will block up to a timeout
   - `Message receiveNoWait()` receives the next message if one is immediately available
   - other variants...
+- In this usage of JMS we're using transacted sessions in order to explicitly commit or rollback the context (all the pending messages)
 - `JMSRuntimeException` is an _unchecked exception_

 ---